PayDock/mobile-sdk-doc/setup/installation.md

 #### Adding MobileSDK to your own Package.swift

-In case your project is a package and you want to include MobileSDK dependency to it you should add MobileSDK directly to your own Package.swif.
+In case your project is a package and you want to include MobileSDK dependency to it you should add MobileSDK directly to your own __Package.swift__.
-Example of how to add it to "YourProject" Package.swift
+Example of how to add it to __YourProject__ Package.swift

 ```Swift
 let package = Package(